pkamra/recommendation-engine-full-stack/README.md

 - `pip install chalice`
 - `chalice new-project sagemaker-apigateway-lambda-chalice`
 - To see hidden files in Cloud9 IDE , click on the gear icon and Click on Show environment root and show hidden files
-- Then in the .chalice folder config.json file, add "automatic_layer": true, add requirements.txt and app.py contents to the root of the project from the chalice_custom_scaling_kmeans_api folder.
+- Then in the .chalice folder config.json file, add "automatic_layer": true,
+- Add requirements.txt and app.py contents to the root of the project from the `recommendation-engine-full-stack/apis_for_sagemaker_models/chalice_custom_scaling_kmeans_api` folder.
 - export AWS_DEFAULT_REGION=us-east-1
 - Create a role Cloud9_LambdaExecutionRole with the right access policies.
 This role is added as the lambda execution role in config.json inside the .chalice folder
 - `chalice deploy`